davexxx1214/vibecoding/README_EN.md

-# VibeCoding - VS Code Knowledge Graph Extension
+# VibeKnowledge - VS Code Knowledge Graph Extension

 > Transform your codebase into an intelligent knowledge network for more efficient AI programming